ottodanp/course-notes/Lecture Notes/GAM102/Lighting.md

 • Window > Rendering > Lighting • This will add a new window with light settings – dock it alongside the Inspector for ease of access. • To adjust the settings, create a new Lighting Settings Asset. • There are many options to control whether the lightmapper uses CPU or GPU, quality, light bounces, indirect lighting intensity, and the resolution of lightmaps. • For speed today let's use the GPU Lightmapper. • Hit Generate Lighting to bake your lighting.
 This might take a few minutes, depending on the size and complexity of your scene.
 • Meshes need to have lightmap UVs, or the light bake will have strange results in most cases (as seen in the left image). • To fix this, select your meshes in the Project tab, and in the Inspector panel select Generate Lightmap UVs.

+### Environment and Skybox
+Even with all lights disabled, there is still lighting coming from the environment.
+This can be disabled via the environment tab, which is the same place where fog can be added

+### HDRIS
+High dynamic range images can be used as the source of environmental lighting.

+### Light Probes
+Light probes are similar to light maps in that they store pre calculated lighting data.
+However, they store light passing through empty space (each probe is like a position that receives baked lighting) without light probes, dynamic objects will not receive illumination

+Edit light probes using the edit light probe group tool in the scene tools overlay.
+Aim to place them around areas of complexity and difference in lighting.
+Once positioned, rebake the lighting

+### Adaptive Probe Volumes
+Adaptive probe volumes place groups of light probes automatically in the scene to create baked indirect lighting

+### Reflections
+Reflection probes are unity's solution to capturing and rendering reflections.
+Light -> Reflection Probe
+Settings such as the shape, quality, colour and size may be adjusted.
+Reflection probes are individually baked.